-Reserve Min: £200,000

-Reserve Max: £450,000 (approximately 1 month operational costs)
+Reserve Min: £200,000 Reserve Max: £450,000 (approximately 1 month operational costs)

 If the level of reserves exceeds the maximum stated, the Trustees would seek to invest the funds in capital improvements for the benefit of the school.
-However, at the current time the trust are very conscious that the 3 year forecast for the academy, projects an in-year deficit due to restrained government income, the local interpretation of the National Funding Formula by DCC coupled with rising costs such as Teachers' Pensions and the abolition of discounted National Insurance contributions.
+However, at the current time the trust are very conscious that the 3 year forecast for the academy, projects an a cumulative deficit due to restrained government income, continued uncertainty regarding the implementation of a National Funding Formula coupled with rising costs such as Teachers' Pensions and the stated government aspirations of increased teachers' salaries.
 Whilst some re-structuring of the curriculum has taken place to ensure the school is on a more sustainable footing, the uncertainty and fluctuations with the Trust's main source of income continues to challenge longer term decision making as such reserves are held at a higher level than identified in the policy.